talisainen/Scriptor-Jekyll-Theme/_posts/_2023-06-20-slerd-conference.md

 <!--more-->

-As an active participant of Erasmus+ project TEACH4EDU4 project, Tiina made a presentation dedicated to academic staff perceptions and attitudes towards learning analytics and it contained a brief overview of the current learning analytics methods used in Estonian higher education institutions based on Tallinn University and TalTech.
+As an active participant of Erasmus+ TEACH4EDU4 project, Tiina made a presentation dedicated to academic staff perceptions and attitudes towards learning analytics and it contained a brief overview of the current learning analytics methods used in Estonian higher education institutions based on Tallinn University and TalTech.